Dan LeFevour

-Daniel Terrence LeFevour (born March 19, 1987) is a former Canadian football quarterback.
-He was originally drafted in the sixth round of the 2010 NFL Draft by the Chicago Bears and spent time with three other NFL teams (without appearing in a regular-season game) before entering the CFL in 2012.
-Before his professional career begun, he played college football at Central Michigan University.
+Daniel Terrence LeFevour (born March 19, 1987) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
+He was selected in the sixth round of the 2010 NFL draft by the Chicago Bears and spent time with three other NFL teams (without appearing in a regular-season game) before entering the CFL in 2012.
+Before his professional career begun, he played college football for the Central Michigan Chippewas.
 Known as a dual-threat quarterback, LeFevour previously held the record for most touchdowns scored (e.g., by passing, running and catching the ball) in the history of the NCAA, with 148 touchdowns scored.
-Case Keenum has since surpassed that record, in 2011.
+Case Keenum surpassed that record in 2011.

-Early years
+Early life

 LeFevour graduated from Benet Academy in Lisle, Illinois in 2005.
 He started his high school career as the freshman team running back.
 Due to injuries at quarterback on the freshman team Dan stepped up in the final game and led the team successfully as their signal caller.
 After success at quarterback, he joined the varsity team his sophomore year.
 LeFevour became the full-time starting quarterback midseason.
 He continued on to start both his junior and senior years and was named the Offensive Player of the Year during his senior campaign.
 During his career at Benet, he threw for 2,929 yards (3rd most in school history), and completed 173 passes, 24 for touchdowns.
 His senior season, LeFevour passed for 945 yards and 7 touchdowns while compiling 634 rushing yards and 13 rushing touchdowns.
 LeFevour broke the all-time touchdown record for Benet with 54 scores in his career.
 He was named to the ESCC All-Conference team his senior year, and was also recognized as honorable mention all-state.

 On February 4, 2011, LeFevour had his number 11 jersey retired at Benet, becoming the first football player to have that honor.